-The Stablity Pool is open and permissionless - anyone can deposit LUSD and earn a positive return for their contribution to system stability.
+The Stability Pool is open and permissionless - anyone can deposit LUSD and earn a positive return for their contribution to system stability.

-In this post I’ll outline the difficulties with scaling our Stability Pool, and explain how we met the challenge with some mathematical insight and a creative implementation.
+In this post, I’ll outline the difficulties with scaling our Stability Pool and explain how we met the challenge with some mathematical insight and creative implementation.

 Stability Pool Mechanics